UncleBen420/ttn_app_server/README.md

+# Goal:

+This project as for goal to retrieve data from ttn (the things networks) and store them in a sql database. it will also provide a web interface to manage the ttn applications.

+#base project:

 # Retrieve sensor data from The Things Network and store it in a database

 This repository contains examples how to retrieve sensor data from The Things Network and how to store the sensor data in a database.